Experienced Legal Counsel For Real Estate Matters

-Before you start discussing purchase and sale agreements, commercial lease arrangements and bids for construction contracts, talk to a real estate attorney at Buechner Haffer Meyers & Koenig.
+Before you start discussing purchase and sale agreements, commercial lease arrangements and bids for construction contracts, talk to a real estate attorney at Buechner Haffer Meyers & Koenig Co., LPA.
 Our attorneys have broad experience representing clients in most real estate matters, including:

-- Purchase and sales contracts.
-We work with our clients to prepare, analyze, and negotiate letters of intent and purchase and sales contracts.
-We guide you through the process of closing on the contract, including advice on title, financing, and environmental matters.
+- Purchase and sales of property contracts.
+We work with our clients to prepare, analyze and negotiate letters of intent, and purchase and sales contracts.
+We guide you through the process of closing on the contract, including advice on title, financing, zoning and environmental matters.
 Our goal is to maximize your reward and minimize your risk as we guide you through the process.

 - Easements and maintenance agreements.
 Our attorneys are experienced in working with easements and owners who benefit from or are subject to an easement, and can assist with preparing a maintenance agreement for shared easements.